Ecosystem-Infra/web-test-transformer/README.md

 Options:
   --file: Path to test file to transform
     (default: null)
-  --dir: Path to dir of test files to transform
+  --dir: Path to dir of test files and directories to recursively transform
     (default: null)
   --output_dir: Path to dir where output files should be written.
 If
     null, will overwrite input files.